excellencyjumo/eventApi/README.md

    npm start
    ```

-   The server will run using `render host` .
+   The server will run using `render host` on `https://event-simple-service.onrender.com\api` .

 ## API Endpoints